syncfusion-content/xamarin-docs/Xamarin/SfSegmentedControl/Getting-Started.md

 ## Customizing selection indicator appearance

 The Selection indicator can be used to indicate the selected index of the segmented control.
-It can be customized with the build-in APIs that are available in the `SelectionIndicatorSettings` property of SfSegmentedControl.
+It can be customized with the built-in APIs that are available in the `SelectionIndicatorSettings` property of SfSegmentedControl.

 To know more about customizing selection indicator refer this [feature link](https://help.syncfusion.com/xamarin/sfsegmentedcontrol/indicating-the-selected-item)